-If you really need to measure "Load" side currents such as is the case when paralleling AHFs, but that point is either inaccessible or there are many loads requiring many sets of CTs to monitor all of them, you can instead monitor both the line current and the current from the AHFs as in the paralleled system shown in Figure 3.22.
+If you really need to measure "Load" side currents such as is the case when paralleling AHFs, but that point is either inaccessible or there are many loads requiring many sets of CTs to monitor all of them, you can instead monitor both the line current and the current from the AHFs as in the paralleled system shown in Figure 3.24.
 A single AHF system would never need to do this, as it is capable of operating with either line or load side CTs.

-Figure 3.22 Using "Line" side CTs to produce "Load" side currents
+Figure 3.24 Using "Line" side CTs to produce "Load" side currents

 This CT arrangement is possible because the load current is equal to the sum of the line current and the AHF currents.
 All of the CTs must have the same current ratio (e.g. 1000/5, etc.).
 The arrows on the line CTs must point towards the loads and the arrows on the AHF currents must point away from the AHFs as shown in the figure.
 CT "A" on the wire to each AHF must be on the wire going to the left terminal on the power switches of both AHFs and CT "A" on the line must be on the same phase coming from the utility.
-CT "B" on the wire to each AHF must be on the same phase coming from the utility.
+CT "B" on the wire to each AHF must be on the wire going to the middle terminal on the power switches of both AHFs and CT "B" on the line must be on the same phase coming from the utility.
 If "C" CTs are used, they must match up similarly.
 A CT shorting block is required to connect the output wires from all of the "A" CTs, all of the "B" CTs, and (if used) all of the "C" CTs as shown in the figure.
 If you can run the same phase power wires of each AHF together at some point, you could use one set of CTs to measure all of the AHF currents, thus cutting down on the number of CTs required.
 This arrangement will work for more than 2 paralleled AHFs as well.